smckee625/JS-Canvas-Wrapper/README.md

 It still needs a lot of work but currently contains the basics needed to create simple 2d games/graphics.
 You can check out the examples folder to see some simple demos.

 Uses https://github.com/davidfig/intersects library for most of the intersection code.
-All code and license information can be found in the intersects directory
+All code and license information relating to this library can be found in the intersects directory